Texas Southern University: Transportation

 Metropolitan Transit Authority of Harris County (METRO) operates public transportation services, including buses and the METRORail tram service, which serve the university.
 The METRORail Purple Line station serving the university is Robertson Stadium/UH/TSU station.

 In June 2019 Texas Southern University became home to the region's first Shared Autonomous Shuttle in conjunction with a partnership between METRO, TSU and the Houston-Galveston Area Council.
 The shuttle can carry up to 15 passengers and travels using a pre-programmed route, equipped with a sensor and intelligent vehicle system to detect obstacles and avoid collisions.

 Academics

 Texas Southern University offers over 100 bachelor's, master's, and doctoral degrees.
-Texas Southern is classified by the Carnegie Foundation as a "doctoral university with higher research activity" and comprised of several schools and colleges along with several scholastic and research programs.
+Texas Southern is classified by the Carnegie Foundation as an "R2 doctoral university with high research activity".